ZiweiXU/hbdat.github.io/index.md

 	</center>

 	<p>
-	<br><u>Description:</u> Developed a generative model that constructs of fine-grained features for unseen classes by recombining features from training samples
+	<br><u>Description:</u> Developed a generative model that constructs fine-grained features for unseen classes by recombining features from training samples
 	<br><br>
 	<u>Outcome:</u> Improved the state-of-the-art performance of unseen clothing recognition by 4% harmonic mean on DeepFashion dataset
 	</p>